chef/chef-server/docs-chef-io/content/server/server_security.md

 ## Chef Infra Server Credentials Management

-**New in Chef Server 12.14:** Chef Infra Server limits where it writes service passwords and keys to disk.
+Chef Infra Server limits where it writes service passwords and keys to disk.
 In the default configuration, credentials are only written to files in `/etc/opscode`.

 By default, Chef Infra Server still writes service credentials to multiple locations inside `/etc/opscode`.
 This is designed to maintain compatibility with add-ons.
-Chef Server 12.14 introduces the `insecure_addon_compat` configuration option in `/etc/opscode/chef-server.rb`, which allows you to further restrict where credentials are written. `insecure_addon_compat` can be used if you are not using add-ons, or if you are using the latest add-on versions.
+The `insecure_addon_compat` configuration option in `/etc/opscode/chef-server.rb`, allows you to further restrict where credentials are written. `insecure_addon_compat` can be used if you are not using add-ons, or if you are using the latest add-on versions.
 Setting `insecure_addon_compat` to `false` writes credentials